We have a variety of working partnerships who we support.

 YES works with some of the most vulnerable young people in Essex and helps to address their emotional needs; mainly through counselling, activities and other support.

-Our funding has meant that YES can provide a new project; helping young people to access and navigate the right support they need with a school navigator role.
+Our funding has meant that YES can provide a new project; helping young people to access the right support they need with a school navigator role.

 We are working with Student Minds to further our shared objective: improving the mental health of young people through innovative preventative measures.

 Student Minds is the UK’s student mental health charity.
 It supports students and members of university communities to look after their own mental health, and create change.
 Student Minds also supports universities and students’ unions to work in collaboration with their students; to create strategies that consider mental health and wellbeing across every aspect of the university experience.

 To drive change at a national level, they create policy recommendations based on the real experiences of students.
 Above all, they seek to address the biggest gaps in knowledge; and to amplify the voices of students who are most at risk and face the greatest barriers to accessing support.

 The assessment tool we are funding will be co-created with students, empowering them to be part of the assessment process to recognise and reward universities seeking to gain the Charter Award Scheme accreditation as defined by Student Minds University Mental Health Charter.
 This encourages students to have a voice and put forward recommendations and improvements that need to be made.
 In addition, it allows them to pinpoint the issues their institutions are not addressing.